lostromos/lostromos/docs/workingWithLostromos.md

   * `group` (Required) The group of the CRD you want monitored (ex: stable.wpengine.io)
   * `version` (Required) The version of the CRD you want monitored
   * `namespace` The namespace of the CRD you want monitored
+  * `filter` Filter to specify if Lostromos will act on a resource create/update/delete.
+For more detailed information about what events happen on filtered updates check [here](./events.md)
 * `helm` Information pertaining to helm deployments.
 Defaults to use the go template controller if no information is given.
   * `chart` Path to helm chart